harbour/core/contrib/hbaws/Readme.md

 **hbaws** communicates with Amazon servers through the AWS-SDK-CPP, a project maintained by Amazon that encapsulates the complexity of making calls by directly attacking the REST-API.
 The first step is to download the AWS-SDK code from GitHub and compile it.
 This task has been automated using two scripts: `awssdk.bat`(Windows) and `awssdk.sh` (Linux/macOS).

 - Download and install Git if not present in your development machine.
-Access to Git from the command line should be possible.
+Access to Git from the command line is required.
     ```
     :$ git --version
     git version 2.25.1
     ```

+- Download and install CMake if not present in your development machine.
+Access to CMake from the command line is required.
+    ```
+    :$ cmake --version
+    cmake version 3.25.2
+    ```

+- In **Linux system** you have to install the development packages of **libcurl** and **libssl**.
+E.g: In a Debian-based system:
+    ```
+    sudo apt-get install libcurl-dev
+    sudo apt-get install libssl-dev
+    ```

 - Set the `AWS_SDK_ROOT` environment variable.
 This path will be used to download and compile the code, as well as to install the headers and binaries once they are generated.
 E.g: `C:\aws-sdk` (Windows) or `/home/fran/aws-sdk` (Linux).

-"%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x64
 - Windows:
     ```
     cd contrib\hbaws